ascargo/LMS/README.md

 PHP ≥ 8.1
 Composer ≥ 2.0
 SQLite (included with PHP — no setup required)
-Node.js & npm (optional, for building frontend assets) Git (for cloning the repository)
+Node.js & npm (for building frontend assets)
+Git (for cloning the repository)

 🛠️ Installation